ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 If you want to make it compatible preICS, do not use NineOldAndroids.
 NineOldAndroids is a wrapper and will use preICS animations.
 That means the draw of the view will be translated, but the touch events won't be.

-E.G: Imagine you have a button in 0,0 and you translate it in 150,150 with a `TranslateAnimation`.
-You will notice that if you click on 150,150 the button won't be clicked but if you click on 0,0 the event will be called.
+*e.g. Imagine you have a button in 0,0 and you translate it in 150,150 with a `TranslateAnimation`.
+You will notice that if you click on 150,150 the button won't be clicked but if you click on 0,0 the event will be called.*

 The only way to move your view preICS is to play with the margins.
-BUT you will have to call requestLayout() each time you set the new topMargin's value.
+BUT you will have to call `requestLayout()` each time you set the new topMargin's value.
 If you do that, you will notice lags.
 [Follow this link for an example][droidcon app]

 ###2nd solution: Dynamically change the parent of your stickyHeader view

 In this solution, the tabs are part of the ListView's header, until we need to stick them.
-This solution is better for the preICS devices, but requestLayout() will be called each time we change the parent (as we remove the view and then add it in the FrameLayout).
+This solution is better for the preICS devices, but requestLayout() will be called each time we change the parent (as we remove the view and then add it in the FrameLayout, `requestLayout()` will be called twice).

 Here is the new Header View: